 If you already have a strong banking relationship, you might get a better rate and term with a traditional equipment loan.
 If you would like to own the asset at the end of the term, a traditional loan is the most straightforward way to achieve that, and if you need working capital you can often get one loan to solve several challenges.
 Downsides include less flexibility in terms, and potentially stricter underwriting guidelines.

 If your need for the equipment or asset is temporary, and near term, you may save considerable expense by pursuing a short-term rental.
 Advantages include avoiding responsibility for maintenance and repair, as well as down time, as you can usually replace out of commission equipment immediately.
 And while rates may be much higher in the short term, the equipment can be returned when it is no longer needed, saving money in the long term.

 Operating Lease Frequently Asked Questions (FAQs)

 Hopefully this article has answered your most important questions regarding operating leases.
 We’ve included some of the most frequently asked questions about operating leases below.
-If you have any remaining questions, please ask in the comments below, or visit our forum.

 Can you depreciate an operating lease?